bramley/phplist-plugin-common/README.md

 ## Description ##
 This plugin provides support classes required by my other plugins.
+It also provides three pages which are added to the Config menu

+* display the output of the phpinfo() function
+* display the config.php file (user id and passwords are removed)
+* display the contents of the php session

 When installing or upgrading a plugin ensure that the latest CommonPlugin is installed as well.

 ## Installation ##